 Outlet: Pioneer Press

-Editor Mike Burbach explained the coverage in his nomination:
+Editor Mike Burbach explained in his nomination:

 Kraig Odden, who completed his news-editing and production shift in the middle of the night and jumped on a big water-main break near his apartment in downtown St. Paul.
 He reported, wrote, shot still pictures and video.
 Assigning editor Phil Pina, deputy editor Jen Westpfahl and managing editor Chris Clonts threw in to make sure it all got up.